 Question: What happens to a lien on a title when the vehicle is totaled?

-Answer: If everything goes perfectly, then the lien on your vehicle’s title will be lifted when your lien holder is paid off and signs the car’s title over to the car insurance company handling your total loss claim.
+Answer: If everything goes perfectly, the lien on your vehicle’s title will be lifted when your lien holder is paid off and signs the car’s title over to the car insurance company handling your total loss claim.

 The ACV of your vehicle is the amount it was worth the moment before the incident that totaled it and is determined by the car insurance company you filed your claim with.

-If you don’t have gap insurance and ACV doesn’t pay off your whole loan, then the lien holder will still release the title to the insurance company, but continue to hold you to the terms of your car loan.
+If you don’t have gap insurance and ACV doesn’t pay off your whole loan, then the lien holder will still release the title to the insurance company but continue to hold you to the terms of your car loan.
 The lien on the title may be gone, but your responsibility to the lien holder hasn’t changed.
 Most lien holders will allow you to continue making loan payments or even let you roll this loan in with a new one for a replacement vehicle.